holgi/fastapi-permissions/README.md

 AclResourceAsList = [(Allow, Everyone, "view"), (Deny, "role:troll", "edit")]
 ```

-You don't need to add any "deny-all-clause" at the end of the access controll list, this is automagically implied.
+You don't need to add any "deny-all-clause" at the end of the access controll list, this is automatically implied.
 All entries in a ACL are checked in *the order provided in the list*.
 This makes some complex configurations simple, but can sometimes be a pain in the lower back…

 The two principals ```Everyone``` and ```Authenticated``` will be discussed in short time.